dimgalani/Gem5-Project/README.md

 # Part 1
 ### 1 Specifications based on the file starter_se.py

 With the execution of the following command, the type of the CPU is defined through the `--cpu` flag.
-So the minorCPU model is used in this simulation.
+So, the minorCPU model is used in this simulation.
 ```bash
 ./build/ARM/gem5.opt -d hello_result configs/example/arm/starter_se.py --cpu="minor" "tests/test-progs/hello/bin/arm/linux/hello"
 ```